davidfokkema/fix-conda-ssl/README.md

 # fix-conda-ssl

 Fix the dreaded Conda SSLError on Windows by copying DDLs.
-This is not about validating certificates behind a corporate firewall but about Python not being able to `import ssl` inside conda environments.
+This is not about validating certificates behind a corporate firewall but about Python not being able to `import ssl` inside conda environments resulting in "SSL module is not available" errors.

 ## The Problem